-Bristol is an investment adviser that manages Bristol Investment Fund, Ltd., a Cayman Islands exempted company (the "Master Fund"), Bristol USA Fund, LLC, a Delaware limited liability company (the "US Feeder") and Bristol International Fund, Ltd., a Cayman Islands exempted company (the "Offshore Feeder" and, collectively with the Master Fund and the U.S. Feeder, the "Funds").
-Each of the Funds is a qualifying private fund as defined in Rule 203(m)-1 of the Investment Advisers Act of 1940, as amended (the "Advisers Act") and eligible for the exclusion from the definition of an investment company under Section 3(c)(1) of the Investment Company Act of 1940, as amended (the "Investment Company Act").
-The Funds are only open to persons who qualify as both an "accredited investor", as defined in Rule 501(a) of Regulation D under the Securities Act of 1933, as amended (the "Securities Act"), and a "qualified client", as defined in Rule 205-3 under the Advisers Act.
-Bristol is currently headquartered in, and has its sole place of business in Thousand Oaks, California.
-However, Bristol intends to establish a place of business in Park City, Utah.
+Tintic is an investment adviser that intends to manage Tintic Fund I, LP, a Delaware limited partnership (the "Fund").
+The Fund is a qualifying private fund, as defined in Rule 203(m)-1 of the Investment Advisers Act of 1940, as amended (the "Advisers Act") and eligible for the exclusion from the definition of an investment company under Section 3(c)(1) of the Investment Company Act of 1940, as amended (the "Investment Company Act").
+The Fund is only open to persons who qualify as both an "accredited investor", as defined in Rule 501(a) of Regulation D under the Securities Act of 1933, as amended (the "Securities Act"), and a "qualified client", as defined in Rule 205-3 under the Advisers Act.
+Tintic is currently headquartered in Lehi, Utah.

 Utah Administrative Code Section R164-4-9(A)(2) "provides exemptions from the licensing requirements of the [Utah Uniform Securities] Act for investment advisers and investment adviser representatives who meet specified criteria."
-The exemption under Utah Administrative Code Section R164-4-9(D) only applies to "a private fund that regularly makes equity investments in companies" when certain specified conditions are met.
+The exemption under Utah Administrative Code

+Section R164-4-9(D) only applies to "a private fund that regularly makes equity investments in companies" when certain specified conditions are met.
 These specified conditions are designed for venture capital funds that usually take an active role with the companies in which those venture capital funds invest.
-While the Funds may occasionally take an active role with the companies in which it invests, the Funds would generally be considered passive investors for purposes of the exemption in Utah Administrative Code Section R164-4-9(A)(2).
-Therefore, Bristol would not qualify for the exemption for investment advice to certain private funds who pursue a venture capital strategy.
+While the Fund may occasionally take an active role with the companies in which it invests, the Fund would generally be considered a passive investor for purposes of the exemption in Utah Administrative Code Section R164-4-9(A)(2).
+Therefore, Tintic would not qualify for the exemption for investment advice to certain private funds who pursue a venture capital strategy.

-While Bristol does not qualify for the narrow exemption outlined in Utah Administrative Code Section R164-4-9(D), which is designed specifically for the venture capital funds that take an active management role in the target companies, Bristol would qualify for the much broader exemption under the Model Rule which was adopted on December 16, 2011, and Amended on October 8, 2013.
+While Tintic does not qualify for the narrow exemption outlined in Utah Administrative Code Section R164-4-9(D), which is designed specifically for venture capital funds that take an active management role in the target companies, Tintic would qualify for the much broader exemption under the Model Rule, which was adopted on December 16, 2011, and amended on October 8, 2013.
 (Attached hereto as Exhibit A).
 The Model Rule gives a licensing exemption for advisers to Section 3(c)(1) private funds if the private fund adviser satisfies each of the following conditions: